ASEAN-Build-The-Earth/SomeDataSetStuff/README.md

-# SomeDataSetStuff
-I have no idea what im doing
+#Why This?

+Images contributed here will be used as part of the ASEAN API project.

 # Only Original images
-# Also only png and jpg make sure image very clear so it cool
-Have folders like
+Also only png and jpg make sure image very clear so it cool Have folders like dog/breed/Dogname.jpg some more examples
-dog/breed/Dogname.jpg
-some more examples